 Playboy also promises a story inside called “The Devil in Marge Simpson”.
 The issue arrives on newsstands on October 16.

 Playboy magazine’s circulation has slipped in recent years in the face of competition from the Internet, which offers free and plentiful pictures of naked women online.

 The magazine’s circulation fell 9 percent as of the end of June 2009, according to figures from the Audit Bureau of Circulations.

 But Flanders told Reuters earlier this week that there were no plans to close the print edition.
 “Over my dead body will we quit producing the magazine in print,” he said.

-Homer, Marge, Bart, Lisa and Maggie have already been honored this year with a set of U.S. postal stamps marking the 20th anniversary of the longest-running comedy series on U.S. television.
+Homer, Marge, Bart, Lisa and Maggie have already been honoured this year with a set of U.S. postal stamps marking the 20th anniversary of the longest-running comedy series on U.S. television.

 Animated series “The Simpsons” debuted in December 1989 with a Christmas-themed episode called “Simpsons Roasting on an Open Fire.”
 It has won 24 primetime Emmys and was renewed by Fox television earlier this year for two more seasons.

 Reporting by Jill Serjeant: Editing by Alex Dobuzinskis